MegaManSec/CSPT-CSP-Mitigation-Proposal/README.md

   true
 ```

-The secure way of handling the above operation is to encode the path before appending it to the URL.
+A method, typically considered secure, of handling the above operation is to encode the path before appending it to the URL.
 For example:

 ```js
 const articleUrl = `https://example.com/static/article/${encodeURIComponent(articleName)}`;